martagrus/anniversary-project/README.md

 https://martagrus.github.io/anniversary-project/

 ## Description
-Page was built as an exercise to learn how to code.
-It will be changed yearly and the JS will soon be applied.
+Page was built as an anniversary gift.
+It will be chaged yearly.

 ## Built with
-HTML, CSS
+HTML, CSS, JavaScript, Boostrap